jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.filename?: string

-If this test suite was loaded from a module (and they typically will be), this property contains absolute path of the module.
+If this test suite was loaded from a module (and they typically will be), this property contains the absolute path of the module.
 Otherwise, it’s undefined.

 [Back to top](#automation-api)